ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 ```
 ```

 The type III wight is the same size as the type II wight, but has one of several additional different elemental attacks: acid, cold, fire, lightning, or poison.
+They are immune to elemental damage of their type, and some of them are vulnerable to elemental damage of another type (as noted per creature).

 \page